NCAR/lrose-core/docs/runtime/env_vars.md

-# ENVIRONMENT VARIABLES USED LROSE
+# ENVIRONMENT VARIABLES USED BY LROSE

 This document describes the most commonly-used environment variables which control the functionality of the LROSE libraries and applications.